davidrossdegroot/dotfiles/README.md

 - [ ] Change mouse scroll direction
 - [ ] Change mouse to touch to click

-Then I started to go through `setup-a-new-machine.sh` and chose some of the stuff that I wanted.
+Then I started to go through `setup-a-new-machine.sh` and `brew.sh` and installed some of the stuff that I wanted.

 Eventually, you'll want to setup a new key on your machine:
 ```